isomerpages/mccy-ncov/_stay-united/0-stay-united.md

 ### THANK OUR COMMUNITY

-Let’s say ['Thank you' to our everyday heroes](https://sgunited-appreciation.gov.sg) who have come forward to help Singapore fight COVID-19, including our frontline staff, essential workers and fellow Singaporeans in our community.
+Let’s say 'Thank you' to our everyday heroes who have come forward to help Singapore fight COVID-19, including our frontline staff, essential workers and fellow Singaporeans in our community. **(Coming soon!)**

 ### Donate and Give